marcelopalacioabreu/b00m-h3adsh0t/README.md

 # b00m-h3adsh0t! &#x1F537;
-**Neural Network Configurable Aimbot for FPS (First-Person-Shooter) games** *Note: Aimbots are cheats and illegal in gaming leagues.
+**Neural Network Configurable Aimbot for First-Person-Shooter Games** *Note: Aimbots are cheats and illegal in gaming leagues.
 This repo is solely for educational purposes only.*

 > **┬┴┬┴┬┴┤ (҂   ` ﾛ ´)︻デ═一      ＼(º □ º )/	├┬┴┬┴┬┴┬┴┬┴┬┴┬┴┬┴┬┴┬┴┬┴**